peckishrine/aic8800_windows_drivers/README.md

 [^1]: The server bans hotlinking by referer, so it's best to copy the link and paste it into a new tab or your download manager.

-[^2]:❌: The test for the USB Mode Switch service (AicWifiService.exe) failed on some USB Wi-Fi adapters.
+[^2]:❌: Some USB Wi-Fi adapters get stuck in CD drive/storage mode and never switch to Wi-Fi mode because the USB Mode Switch service (AicWifiService.exe) fails.

 [^3]:❓: This is a TP-Link-specific driver only.
 Do not use it if you're looking for a generic/universal USB WiFi driver.